 ‘Thank you for being my sponsor,’ said Ximene.

 Mischievously, she turned to kiss a tall, dark, young man, who also melted at her touch.
 Seconds later she focussed on a pretty blonde-haired girl, who clearly enjoyed the experience.
 After a deep breath, followed by a sigh, Ximene returned to Joan… ‘Can we retire to your apartment; I need some help to get out of my clothes.’

 The next morning Joan awoke, bemused that for the previous twelve hours she had been totally transfixed by a young girl, eleven years her junior.
 Joan’s mind held a kaleidoscope of differing thoughts.
 Ximene, that delightful girl, was undeniably a threat to Joan’s own emerging ambitions.

-In the following year, Joan considered over and over how Ximene might be dissuaded from a marriage with her Prince.
-Joan found herself in a quandary, flattered that Ximene confided in her but also seeing Ximene as her most formidable rival.
+Joan considered over and over how Ximene might be dissuaded from a marriage with her Prince.
+She found herself in a quandary, flattered that Ximene confided in her but also seeing Ximene as her most formidable rival.